Forget hybrid cloud, hybrid analytics is the new black.

 Read also: Reaching a Critical MaaS

 Both physics-based models and machine learning (the most common form of AI applications) can be used to make future predictions — so which one to use for what, and when is a hybrid the best solution?
-The answer depends on the problem you are trying to solve, with the problem classes falling mainly in two categories.

 For systems in the first category, a physics-based model is not possible as we are not able to formulate a robust mathematical model to describe the system.
 Machine learning, however, does not suffer from the same limitation.
 In fact, the flip side of AI’s ‘black box’ nature turns it into an advantage here, making it possible to use machine learning also in such scenarios; assuming enough contextualized training data is available.
 With this condition met, a machine learning model should be able to learn any underlying pattern between the system and its outcomes, and ultimately also make predictions.